 What do I need to know in order to test the API?

-The above question leads to a series of follow on questions, such as:
+The above question leads to a series of follow-up questions, such as:

 - What API request fields are available, additionally which subset of those are required vs optional.

 - What API request fields map to what filtering fields, so that we can query against our data sources for validation (generally in API implementation specification documentation).

 - If there isn’t a direct tie to specific input fields, then we need an understanding of how to interpret the request into our SQL WHERE clause for validation.

 - What API response fields are available, additionally which subset of those are required vs optional if any are optional.

 - Any conditionalities that apply (ie. if the API returns different data if run with specific criteria)